MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupOperation.md

 ## <a name="getresult"></a>getResult
-Returns the newly created `AdGroup`, otherwise returns `null` if this operation failed to execute.
+Returns the newly created `AdGroup`, otherwise returns `null` if this operation failed to execute.<br />

 ## <a name="issuccessful"></a>isSuccessful
 Returns